Alfredo Costanzo: Formula racing

-Born in Soveria Mannelli, Calabria, Italy, Costanzo was Australia's foremost domestic open wheeler driver in the late 70s and early 80s, proving equally adapt at winning races in the powerful Formula 5000 class as much as the nimble Formula Pacific cars that replaced them.
+Born in Soveria Mannelli, Calabria, Italy, Costanzo was Australia's foremost domestic open wheeler driver in the late 70s and early 80s.
 Under the patronage of Porsche Cars Australia distributor Alan Hamilton, Costanzo won four Australian Drivers' Championships, the CAMS Gold Star.
 His titles straddling the transition from F5000 to Formula Atlantic based Pacific cars.

 Costanzo commenced his Formula 5000 career racing a Lola T332 which he purchased in partnership with his brother in law and team mechanic, Marino Ciuffetelli.
 Marino was responsible for preparing Costanzo's race car and they shared three years competing in the Rothmans series from 1977 to 1979.
 They were able to secure sponsorship from Stock 84 Brandy and competed in all of the scheduled races for the 1979/80 F5000 race series.
 In 1981 Costanzo made the switch to race under Alan Hamilton in the same Lola T430 as part of the Porsche Racing team.

 The first of Costanzo's four Gold Stars was won utilising a conventional Lola T430, but the following 1981 title, the last Formula 5000 national level title ever held globally, utilised a McLaren M26, modified to incorporate ground effect by Tiga Race Cars.
 Costanzo won the 1982 and 1983 Australian Drivers' Championships driving a Tiga FA81 powered by a 1.6-litre, 4 cyl Ford BDA engine.
 Driving the FA81, Costanzo also finished second to longtime rival John Bowe in his similarly powered Ralt RT4/85 in the 1984 championship, before Alan Hamilton pulled out of open wheel racing following Costanzo's 4th place at the 1984 Australian Grand Prix leaving Costanzo without a drive and into semi-retirement.

-Despite winning numerous races and championships in various classes of open wheel racing, Alfie Costanzo never achieved his goal of winning the Australian Grand Prix.
+Despite winning numerous races and championships in various classes of open wheel racing, Costanzo never achieved his goal of winning the Australian Grand Prix.
 He competed in 11 AGP's between 1969 and 1984, with a best finish of 4th in 1980 and again in 1984.
 On both occasions he was the first resident Australian driver to finish behind international Formula One drivers.
 Alf led from the start of the 1983 Australian Grand Prix, and built up a small lead over eventual winner Roberto Moreno of Brazil, before the diff in his Tiga FA81 failed on lap 25.
 Moreno later admitted that Costanzo would have been very hard to catch or pass.

 Although formula cars have evolved and have generally gotten faster over time, Costanzo still holds an outright lap record for a still active Australian race circuit.
 His time of 50.16 seconds set in the F5000 Lola T430-Chevrolet for the 2.41 km (1.5 mi) Symmons Plains Raceway stood unchallenged from 23 March 1980 until finally beaten on 12 February 2022 by Joey Mawson who set a time of 48.5598 driving a Rogers AF01/V8 S5000.